menu

 Demographics

-The percentage of adults in Havana who are college-educated is close to the national average for all communities of 21.84%: 17.54% of the adults in Havana have a bachelor's degree or advanced degree.
+In terms of college education, Havana is nearly on par with the US average for all cities of 21.84%: 17.54% of adults 25 and older in Havana have a bachelor's degree or advanced degree.

 The per capita income in Havana in 2022 was $30,026, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $120,104 for a family of four.
 However, Havana contains both very wealthy and poor people as well.